 In 2001-2002, provinces spent between 3% to 4% of total expenditures on post-secondary education, while the range widened to 2% to 5% in 2016-2017.
 Only New Brunswick spent less in 2016-2017 at 2% of total spending, while Newfoundland and Labrador and Saskatchewan dedicated 5% of total spending to post-secondary education.

-The average funding per full-time equivalent (FTE) student in Canada over this fifteen-year period increased by just 1.6%, though this masks significant variation among the provinces is significant over this time period.
+The average funding per full-time equivalent (FTE) student in Canada over this fifteen-year period increased by just 1.6%, though this masks significant variation among the provinces which is significant over this time period.
 Per FTE student funding increased significantly in Newfoundland and Labrador (66%), New Brunswick (33%), Nova Scotia (29%), Saskatchewan (16%) and Alberta (13%), while it declined significantly in British Columbia (17%).
 Ontario and Quebec, where two-thirds of all students in Canada are enrolled, funding was stagnant at 0.7% and 1.2% respectively.

 This table shows university revenues and expenditures for the 2016-2017 academic year.

 The composition in university revenues and expenditures in Canada has changed considerably in past decades.
 In 1976-1977, government grants and contracts represented 74.6% of all university revenues.
 This number steadily declined over the decades to 46.3% in 2016-2017.
 During the same period, there was an increase in the percentage of revenues coming from student fees.
 In 1976-1977, the share of revenues coming from student fees was 10.4%.
 This rose steadily through the decades up to 26.5% by 2016-2017.
 Other private sources of revenue, such as bequests, donations, non-government grants, and investment income, also increased during this period.